1technophile/OpenMQTTGateway/docs/use/ble.md

 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"interval":0}'`

-Once done the previous value of interval will be recovered.
+Once the forced scan has completed, the previous scan interval value will be restored.
 Forcing a scan command trigger also a BLE connect process after the scan (see below).

 The default value `TimeBtwRead` is set into config_BT.h or into your .ini file for platformio users.